Spin Relaxation Times of Single-Wall Carbon Nanotubes

+A typical plot of $\chi''\left(P\right)/\chi''\left(0\right)$ versus $P$ at 20~K is given in Fig.~\ref{Figure2}(a).
+For other $T$'s, Eq.~(\ref{saturation_formula}) also fits well, although minor sample heating effects at the highest powers are seen when $T<10$~K. From the power saturation fitting, along with the knowledge of $T_2$ and $\gamma$, we can extract $T_1$ for each $T$. $T_1$ is found to monotonically increase as $T$ decreases [Fig.~\ref{Figure2}(b)]: when $T$ is lowered from 100 to 4~K, $T_1$ rises from 3.3 to 172~$\mu$s, in agreement with written claims by Clewett \textit{et al.}\cite{ClewettJPhysChemC2007} and the measurements done below 30~K by Musso and co-workers.\cite{MussoDiaRelMater2006}

+To better understand the spin-lattice relaxation mechanism, we plotted $\ln\left(1/T_1\right)$ against $\ln\left(T\right)$ [inset of Fig.~\ref{Figure2}(b)] and observe a nearly linear scaling: $T_1^{-1} \propto T^{1.35\pm0.07}$.
+This $T$-dependence closely matches both the Korringa law and direct one-phonon relaxation mechanisms, which go as $T_1^{-1} = CT$, where $C$ is a proportionality constant.
+As Fig.~\ref{Figure2}(b) shows, the one-variable linear fit follows the general trend of the data well; from this fit, we extract the value of $C$ to be (2.8$\pm$0.4)$\times$10$^3$~sec$^{-1}$K$^{-1}$.

+This $T$-linear behavior of $T_1^{-1}$ is consistent with spin-lattice relaxation via interaction with either conduction electrons (Korringa law) or phonons.\cite{Kuzmany1998} Since the $g$-factor difference from the free electron value ($\Delta g = g - 2.0023$) suggests small spin-orbit coupling in our system,\cite{RiceACSNano2012} direct spin-phonon interactions are minimal.
+In addition, we used a non-enriched SWCNT system, where metallic nanotubes are present.
+Thus, we believe that a Korringa law spin-lattice relaxation process is the most likely explanation of the $T_1^{-1} \propto T$ trend.
+In this scenario, the probed spins are exchange-coupled to delocalized conduction electrons within $k_{\rm B} T$ of the Fermi level.
+Similar conclusions about the spin relaxation were reached in C$_{59}$N-C$_{60}$ heterodimers in an ensemble of non-enriched SWCNTs.\cite{SimonPRL2006, SimonPSSB2007} However, Musso \textit{et al.}~also saw a linear relationship between $T_1^{-1}$ and $T$ in non-enriched SWCNTs over a limited range (4 to 30~K) but interpreted it in terms of direct phonon relaxation.\cite{MussoDiaRelMater2006}

-From the numerical fitting, we extract $\Delta H$, $\alpha$, and the mass spin susceptibility, $\chi_{\rm g}$.
-Unlike previous studies of ESR in nanotubes, $\Delta H$ changes substantially with $T$.
-As Fig.~\ref{Figure2} shows, as $T$ is increased, $\Delta H$ rapidly decreases until $\sim$25~K, whereupon the linewidth begins to decrease more slowly up to 300~K. This decrease of the ESR linewidth with increasing $T$ is consistent with the phenomenon of motional narrowing~\cite{BloembergenPR1948, KuboJPhysSocJapan1954}, which occurs because the dephasing time of the spins can change as their translational energy is altered.
+We also obtained $T_2^{-1}$ from the fitting of the ESR spectra in the linear regime of $H_1$.
+Unlike previous studies of ESR in nanotubes, $T_2^{-1}$ changes substantially with $T$.
+As Fig.~\ref{Figure2}(c) shows, as $T$ is increased from 3.4~K, $T_2^{-1}$ rapidly {\em decreases} until $\sim$25~K, whereupon the dephasing rate begins to decrease more slowly up to 300~K. This decrease of the ESR linewidth with increasing $T$ is consistent with the phenomenon of motional narrowing,\cite{BloembergenPR1948, KuboJPhysSocJapan1954}~which occurs because the dephasing time of the spins can change as their translational energy is altered.
 At high $T$, the spins move rapidly, allowing for less time around dephasing centers, thus reducing the interaction between the probed spins and the dephasing centers.
-This decreased interaction gives a longer spin dephasing time ($T_2$), which in turn narrows the lineshape.
-Conversely, at low $T$, the spins are moving more slowly, which broadens the line.
+This decreased interaction gives a longer spin dephasing time ($T_2$), which in turn narrows the lineshape; conversely, at low $T$, the spins are moving more slowly, which broadens the line.